Terms and Conditions of participation

 4.4 The submission platform is provided by a third-party provider (Submittable), and while we make reasonable efforts to ensure the platform functions smoothly, we are not liable for platform outages, errors, or malfunctions.
 Entrants are encouraged to submit early to avoid last-minute issues.

-5. How to Enter 5.1 Entries must be submitted via Submittable in either Word (.doc/.docx) or PDF format.
-Submissions must not include any identifying information on the manuscript itself.
+5.1 Entries must be submitted via Submittable, in either Word (.doc/.docx) or PDF format.
+Manuscripts must not include any identifying information (name, email, etc.) to ensure anonymous judging.

-(a) the work is your own original creation;
+it’s your own original creation;

 6. Intellectual Property